youssef-ggg/Accounting-Microservice-API/README.md

 * jest and mongo-memory-server are used to test each layer.

 ## Reasoning

->This code showcases how I would write backend projects using node.js.
-I learned this
+This code showcases how I would write backend projects using node.js.

 ## Running Locally